ekarati/ML-NLP-research_YouTube/Preprocessing/README.md

 ## Datasets Used

-data_original can be found at https://intelligence.csd.auth.gr/topics/hate-speech-detection/
+data_original can be found at: https://intelligence.csd.auth.gr/topics/hate-speech-detection/